What is skin cycling? Experts explain the TikTok skin care trend | CNN Underscored

 $130 at Skinbetter Science

-Containing both a retinoid and an alpha hydroxy acid, Parikh recommends this actives-packed formula for those with mild to moderate signs of aging in a skin cycling routine.
+Containing both a retinoid and an alpha hydroxy acid, this actives-packed formula is recommended by Parikh for those with mild to moderate signs of aging in a skin cycling routine.

 Prescription needed